AlertPageSDR/tr_configurator/README.md

 # Trunk-Recorder Configurator
-Tunk-Recorder config auto generation with Radio Reference API
+Trunk-Recorder config auto generation with Radio Reference API

 **THIS PROGAM IS STILL IS PROGRESS, PLEASE HELP REPORT BUGS.
 PLEASE NOTE THAT UNTIL THERE IS A STABLE RELEASE THE CLI OPTIONS MAY CHANGE**